Adreet21/A--Search/README.md

 ## Output

 After successfully running the code in the terminal, it will show "testing...", Which might take some time as it is finding the best path.<br>
-After that it will show some messages that says the testing has been done succesfully.<br>
+After that, it will show some messages that say the testing has been done successfully.<br>
 Then it will show you the output or the path with the lowest cost and the total cost at the end.

 ## Not functioning?